Jacinto27/vscode-R_Wiki/R-Markdown.md

 ## Live rendering R Markdown documents

+You can live preview R Markdown documents by pressing the "Open Preview to Side" button when focused on a R Markdown document.

+You can also preview a document by right-clicking it in the explorer and selecting preview.

-Run the following code and a browser viewer will open with live rendering of the R Markdown document.
+You can also run the following code and a browser viewer will open with live rendering of the R Markdown document.

 ```r
 rmarkdown::run("your-rmd-document.Rmd")